 - Clearly distinguish hazardous materials shipping papers from others by tabbing them or keeping them on top of the stack of papers.

 - When you are behind the wheel, keep shipping papers within your reach (with your seat belt on), or in a pouch on the driver’s door.
 They must be easily seen by someone entering the cab.

-- Emergency response information must be kept in the same manner as the shipping paper.
+- Emergency response information must be kept in the same location as the shipping paper.

-A carrier must give each driver transporting Division 1.1, 1.2, or 1.3 explosives a copy of the Federal Motor Carrier Safety Regulation (FMCSR) part 397.
-The carrier must also give written instructions on what to do in the event of a collision or delay.
-The written instructions must include the:
+A carrier must give each driver transporting Division 1.1, 1.2, or 1.3 explosives a copy of FMCSR, Part 397.
+The carrier must also give written instructions on what to do if delayed or in an accident.
+The written instructions must include:

-- Names and telephone numbers of people to contact (including carrier agents or shippers).
+- The names and telephone numbers of people to contact (including carrier agents or shippers).

-- Precautions to take in emergencies such as fires, collisions, or leaks.
+- The precautions to take in emergencies such as fires, accidents, or leaks.